 Fermented Vegetables by Christopher Shockey

-Fiery Ferments: Hot sauces, spicy condiments, kimchis with kick by Kristen K. Shockey
+Fiery Ferments: Hot Sauces, Spicy Condiments, Kimchis With Kick by Kristen K. Shockey

 One of the advantages of fermentation over other forms of preservation is that is tends to enhance and strengthen flavors.

 As such, lovers of spice will find a lot of joy in this practice, and this book is the perfect guide to get started.
-It has a variety of recipes,
+It has a variety of recipes, all designed to bring out the heat!

-Books for alcohol
+Books for Alcohol

 These books are fairly self-explanatory.
 Each covers a specific kind of alcohol, made from a specific pairing of food and bacteria.
-Generally, you’ll prefer whichever book covers the alcohol you want.

 The Practical Guide to Beer Fermentation by Chris White, Jamil Zainasheff